-Egress traffic statistics are collected globally, for all policies at the same time.
+Egress traffic statistics are collected globally for all policies at the same time.
 Both static and signaled policies are subject to traffic statistics collection.
-Statistic indexes are allocated per segment list, which allows for a fine grain monitoring of traffic evolution.
-Also, statistic indexes are only allocated at the time the segment list is effectively programmed.
-However, the system allocates at most 32 statistic indexes across all the instances of a policy.
-Therefore, in the case where an instance of a policy is deprogrammed and a more preferred instance is programmed, the system behaves as follows:
+Statistic indexes are allocated per segment list, which allows for a fine grain monitoring of traffic evolution, but are only allocated at the time the segment list is effectively programmed.
+The system allocates up to 32 statistic indexes across all the instances of a policy.

+If an instance of a policy is deprogrammed and a more preferred instance is programmed, the system behaves as follows:

 - If the segment list IDs of the preferred instance are different from any of the segment list IDs of any previously programmed instance, the system allocates new statistic indexes.
 While that condition holds, the statistics associated with a segment list of an instance strictly reflect the traffic that used that segment list in that instance. - If some of the segment list IDs of the preferred instance are equal to any of the segment list IDs of any previously programmed instance, the system reuses the indexes of the preferred instance and keeps the associated counter value and increment.
-In this case, the traffic statistics provided per segment list not only reflect the traffic that used that segment list in that instance.
-It incorporates counter values of at least another segment-list in another instance of that policy.
+In this case, the traffic statistics provided per segment list not only reflect the traffic that used that segment list in that instance, but incorporates counter values of at least another segment list in another instance of that policy.